R2xpdGNo/Reverse_TCP_Program/README.md

 R2xpdGNo@proton.com

 ## TODO
-- Add List Proccess Payload
+- Add List Proccess
-- Add Image sending Payload
+- Add Image sending client
-- Create API for all payloads
+- Possible create class with all client commands

 ## Disclaimer
 This tool is provided for educational and research purposes only.
 The authors of this project are no way responsible for any misuse of this tool.